 Lake County is spearheading an effort with 21 partner agencies to consolidate regional 9-1-1 services in Lake County in order to provide the highest quality 9-1-1 service and lasting value for the residents of participating communities.
 Learn more

 The County’s 2-1-1 service, launched in 2019, enables residents to get the help they need 24 hours a day, regardless of the language they speak or where they live.
 The service, administered by United Way of Lake County, received critical funding from Lake County government.
-In its first year of service, 2-1-1 received 6,760 calls and texts to its contact center, and more than 49,000 visits to the 211LakeCounty.org website.
-The service has been especially important this year due to the increased needs of our residents due to the COVID-19 pandemic.
+The service has been especially important recently due to the increased needs of our residents due to the COVID-19 pandemic.
 Requests for help have come in from every zip code in Lake County.
 Learn more

 August 2021: Expansion of Living Room Wellness Center

 Too often, individuals experiencing a mental health crisis wind up incarcerated or going to emergency rooms, and don’t get connected with the critical services they need.
 To address this issue, the Living Room Wellness Center has expanded its operations and is now open seven days a week all year for anyone in Lake County experiencing increased mental health symptoms or near-crisis due to emotional distress.
 Learn more

 April 2021: Lake County Launches Federal Emergency Rental Assistance Program

 Lake County renters who face financial hardship related to COVID-19 may apply for the new Lake County Federal Emergency Rental Assistance (FERA) Program, which provides help for individuals paying rent and/or utility bills.
 Learn more